 Ethics code: 2024-12

-Background: The main aim of this study is to examine the relationship between addiction in romantic relationships and attachment styles of young people.
+Background: This study aims to examine the relationship between addiction in romantic relationships and attachment styles of young people.

-Methods: A total of 456 university students aged between 18-24 years participated in this descriptive, cross-sectional and correlational study.
-Demographic Information Form, Addiction in Romantic Relationships Scale and Three Dimensional Attachment Style Scale were used as data collection tools.
-Independent groups t-test, one-way analysis of variance (ANOVA), Tukey post hoc test and Pearson correlation analysis tests were used to analyse the data.
-The statistical significance level was accepted as 0.05
+Methods: A total of 456 university students aged 18-24 years participated in this descriptive, cross-sectional and correlational study.
+Demographic information form, addiction in romantic relationships scale (ARRS) and three-dimensional attachment style scale (TDASS) were used as data collection tools.
+The independent groups t-test, one-way analysis of variance, Tukey post hoc test and the Pearson correlation coefficient were used to analyse the obtained data.
+The statistical significance level was set as 0.05.

-Results: Of the 456 young people who took part in the study, 96.1% (n=438) were female and 3.9% (n=8) were male.
-The majority of participants were aged 20-21 years (41.4%).
+Results: Of 456 young people participating in the study, 96.1% (n=438) were female and 3.9% (n=8) were male.
+Most participants (41.4%) were 20-21 years old.
 Although there were more undergraduate students (71.7%), most participants were in their first year (43.4%).
-More than half of the participants were in a romantic relationship (56.8%).
-As a result of the study, the mean dependency in romantic relationships of participants was determined as x̄=2.03±0.654.
-The mean of self-commitment in romantic relationships was found to be low (x̄=1.79±.0626) and the mean of obsession was found to be high (x̄=2.29±0.872).
-In addition, the findings show that the majority of participants have a secure attachment style.
+More than half of the participants (56.8%) were in a romantic relationship.
+As a result of the study, the Mean±SD dependency in romantic relationships of participants was determined as 2.03±0.654.
+The self-commitment Mean±SD in romantic relationships was found to be low (1.79±0.626), and the mean of obsession was high (2.29±0.872).
+In addition, the findings show that most participants have a secure attachment style.
 In terms of gender, women had higher levels of anxious-ambivalent attachment.
-Participants in romantic relationships had higher levels of dependency, self-commitment, deprivation and obsessive-compulsive attachment in romantic relationships.
+Participants in romantic relationships had higher levels of dependency, self-commitment, deprivation, and obsessive-compulsive attachment.

-Conclusions: It was also found that participants in romantic relationships had a secure attachment style, while participants without romantic relationships had an anxious-ambivalent attachment style.
+Conclusion: Participants in romantic relationships have a secure attachment style, while participants without romantic relationships have an anxious-ambivalent attachment style.

 Type of Study: